voilknetwork/voilk-ruby/README.md

 W, [2017-10-10T13:53:24.327177 #6938]  WARN -- : Invalid block sequence at height: 16217674
 ```

 This is a similar situation to `Unable to perform request ... retrying ...`.
-Rubybear::Stream will retry and failover if needed.
+VoilkRuby::Stream will retry and failover if needed.
 It is happening because the node has responded with a block out of order and ::Stream is ignoring this block, then retrying.

 ## Problem: What does the `Stream behind` error mean?